rgorai/complex-form-generator/README.md

       <td>&lt;T&gt;</td>
       <td><code>T extends Record&lt;string, any&gt;</code></td>
       <td>any</td>
-      <td>A an optional type definition provided by you to compile a specific type for your payload.</td>
+      <td>An optional type definition provided by you to compile a specific type for your payload.</td>
     </tr>
     <tr>
       <td>seed</td>